xuankimtran/docs-1/pages/katalon-testcloud/troubleshoot-chrome-windows.md

 The tests hang on launching the browser and eventually time out.
 This is an issue from Chrome version 93.x and 94.x that doesn’t allow the ChromeDriver to start as a Windows service.

-There are two ways to solve this issue:

-1. Downgrade to Chrome version 92.x
+To solve this issue, we provide you two workarounds:

-2. Set `--disable-gpu` for the desired capability in Chrome.
+1. Set `--disable-gpu` for the desired capability in Chrome.
 For Katalon Studio users, to do so, go to **Project Settings > Desired Capabilities > Web UI > Chrome**.
 Click **Add**, then input as follows:

     <table width="587">
     <tbody>